An-dz/ScriptJaeger/README.md

 # ScriptJäger
 __Der ScriptJäger - die Erweiterung für der Jägermeister!__

 ScriptJäger is a script management extension, it allows you to control which scripts each page can load.
-ScriptJäger is inspired in [ScriptWeeder](https://github.com/lemonsqueeze/scriptweeder) by lemonsqueeze.
+ScriptJäger is inspired by [ScriptWeeder](https://github.com/lemonsqueeze/scriptweeder) by lemonsqueeze.

 ## How it works
 ScriptJäger only checks for scripts and sub-frames in the http & https protocols, traffic from other resource types or protocols are not intercepted.